2005 24 Hours of Le Mans: Warm-up

 The drivers had a 45-minute warm-up session at 09:00 Central European Summer Time (UTC+02:00) to test car functionality in clear and warm weather.
-Boullion's No. 16 Pescarolo car was the fastest with a la of 3 minutes, 37.042 seconds.
+Boullion's No. 16 Pescarolo car was the fastest with a lap of 3:37.042.
 The No. 3 R8 of Kristensen and Frank Biela's No. 2 car were second and third.
 Sébastien Loeb was fourth in the No. 17 Pescarolo car with Jamie Campbell-Walter fifth in the No. 7 Creation Autosportif DBA vehicle.
-Liz Halliday's No. 32 Intersport Lola fastest LMP2 lap time was 3 minutes, 49.477 seconds.
+Liz Halliday's No. 32 Intersport Lola fastest LMP2 lap time was 3:49.477.
 Bennett was second in class with his No. 30 Kruse Courage car.
 In LMGT1, Brabham's No. 59 Aston Martin was fastest and Lieb's No. 71 Alex Job Porsche led in LMGT2.
 The No. 8 Rollcentre Dallara emitted smoke from its left-hand exhaust system and the team changed engines.
 A major oversteer caused Dumas to lose control of the No. 76 IMSA Performance car and damage its front-right corner against a barrier leaving the Indianapolis turn.